 The granting of the proposed use shall not be materially detrimental to the public welfare nor cause substantial, adverse impact to the community's character or to surrounding properties.
-The project site is a 10,000 square-foot portion of a 785.43-acre property.
-The property is currently vacant of uses and structures.
-The surrounding properties to the east are zoned A-1a within the Royal Hawaiian Estates and the Hawaiian Orchid Island Estates Subdivisions.
-Surrounding properties to the west are zoned RS-10 and RS-20 within the Mauna Loa Estates Subdivision.
-These properties to the east and west are smaller lots consisting mainly of scattered dwellings and vacant land.
-To the north across Highway 11 is a large property owned by the State zoned A-20a.
-These two large properties are vacant of uses and structures.
+The project site is a 5,625 square-foot (75' x 75') portion of a 40+-acre property.
+The subject property is 40.899 acres in size and rectangular in shape.
+There is an existing drainage way that runs north and south through the middle of the property.
+The remainder of the property is undeveloped.
+The adjacent surrounding properties to the north and east are similarly zoned A-3a and consist mainly of vacant land.
+The Life Care Center of Hilo is located on an adjoining property to the east along Kawailani Street.
+Surrounding properties to the south and west are zoned mainly RS-10 and RS-15 and consist of single-family dwellings.
+The nearest dwellings are located across West Kawailani Street over 150 feet from the tower site.

-The tower will be setback approximately 800 feet from the nearest property boundary, which should minimize any adverse impacts to the community's character or to the surrounding properties.
 It is anticipated that the approval of the telecommunication tower will be beneficial to the community as it will provide increased cell phone coverage in the area and will be a significant resource for emergency services.